rasundsbak/rtd-tutorial/docs/source/10_pegasus.rst

 This is a long piece of code, but we can do it anyway.
 Code view 8::

+  # Ignore  expandable_segments error message as the model will still deliver an output
   import os
   from transformers import pipeline, PegasusForConditionalGeneration, PegasusTokenizer import fitz  # PyMuPDF for PDF-konvertering, hvis nødvendig